 Theresa Pugh has been working for industry in regulatory advocacy since joining National Association of Manufacturers (NAM) in 1983.
 She has worked for a variety of trade associations including NAM, American Petroleum Institute (API), American Forest & Paper Association (AF&PA) and, with the American Public Power Association (APPA) from 2001-2015.
 While at APPA she was concerned with how the power sector would adjust mostly from coal to generation largely with natural gas and renewables to comply with increased EPA regulations and market forces.
 In that capacity she managed a research project on natural gas conversion pointing to the many complexities for the power sector’s new Clean Power Plan (a comprehensive CO2 regulatory program that will dramatically alter the electricity sector).
 In addition to managing the extensive comments she worked on materials for the industry’s rating agencies and state regulatory agencies to understand the dramatic changes that stretch far beyond environmental policy.

-Most recently, she served as Vice President of Interstate Natural Gas Association of America (INGAA) (2015-March 2016) where she managed the methane question pertaining to the proposed methane NSPS for the pipeline industry.
+She served as Vice President of Interstate Natural Gas Association of America (INGAA) (2015-March 2016) where she managed the methane question pertaining to the proposed methane NSPS for the pipeline industry.

 In her new consulting capacity, she is representing the oil and gas industry on water issues.
 She has a unique understanding of the upstream, midstream, downstream energy sectors, the electricity sector, and how the two interrelate.